xueyizou/CarND-Vehicle-Detection/writeup.md

 The code for extracting HOG features is defined in the `get_hog_features(img, orient, pix_per_cell, cell_per_block, vis=False, feature_vec=True)` function located in `helper_functions.py`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here are some examples of the `vehicle` and `non-vehicle` classes:

 vehicle | non-vehicle
 ----|-------